brendoncrowe/Swift/ObservingChanges/KVO.md

 }
 ```

-Then, we can create a dog, its walker and groomer, then have the dog have a birthday:
+Then, create a dog, its walker and groomer, then have the dog have a birthday:

 ```swift
 let snoopy = Dog(name: "Snoopy", age: 5)